-According to CNN, the latest tweets threaten to pull federal aid from the island.
+According to CNN, Trump’s tweets threatened to pull federal aid from the island.
 First, he blamed Puerto Rico for lack of infrastructure “largely of their own making.”
 Next, he tweeted, “We cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!”

-Federal Emergency Management Agency official Alejandro de la Campa said only 5% of electricity had been restored in the island.
-He said 33% of the telecommunications infrastructure is back up and close to 50% of water services have been restored.
-The death toll from the storm has risen to 45, and at least 113 people remain unaccounted for, according to Karixia Ortiz, a spokeswoman for Puerto Rico’s Department of Public Safety.
+At the time, Federal Emergency Management Agency official Alejandro de la Campa said only 5% of electricity had been restored in the island.
+He said 33% of the telecommunications infrastructure was back up and close to 50% of water services had been restored.
+The death toll from the storm rose to 45, and at least 113 people remain unaccounted for, according to Karixia Ortiz, a spokeswoman for Puerto Rico’s Department of Public Safety.

 President bafflingly takes the NFL to task